Air-Money/air-money.github.io/crypto-service-api.markdown

 This guide provides direct API integration methods for blockchain operations.
 The Crypto Service handles wallet management, message signing, and transaction signing for EVM-compatible chains, Solana, and Bitcoin via JSON-RPC 2.0 protocol over HTTP.

+> Note: On a physical device, AirMoney/Crypto services run as system daemons.
+For local development, the CLI provides these services to the simulator to emulate device behavior on your computer.
+Ensure the following ports are free before starting the simulator: 4041, 4040 (DEGN Service), and 5050 (Crypto Service).

 ## Base URL

 - **Crypto Service**: `http://localhost:5050`